dyhes/zulip/docs/production/export-and-import.md

-This section is primarily for users managing backups themselves (E.g. if they're using a remote PostgreSQL database with an existing backup strategy), and also serves as documentation for what is included in the backups generated by Zulip's standard tools.
+This section is primarily for users managing backups themselves (E.g. if they're using a remote PostgreSQL database with an existing backup strategy), and also serves as documentation for what is included in the backups generated by Aloha's standard tools.
 The data includes:

 - The PostgreSQL database.
-You can back this up with any standard database export or backup tool; see [below](#database-only-backup-tools) for Zulip's built-in support for continuous point-in-time backups.
+You can back this up with any standard database export or backup tool; see [below](#database-only-backup-tools) for Aloha's built-in support for continuous point-in-time backups.

 - Any user-uploaded files.
 If you're using S3 as storage for file